 Light.
 Compact.
 Portable.
-These were all the requirements I was looking for when I decided to purchase a folding bicycle.
+These were all the requirements I was looking for when I decided to purchase the A-Bike.
 I looked at many models from different brands, with wheels ranging from sixteen inches to twenty inches.
-There were many times when it was tough to choose from all the amazing brands, due to all of them having their own unique strengths.
-I finally chose a very nice model that folds up extremely well for having sixteen inch wheels, and rides exceptionally well.
-Normally bigger wheels give more speed and comfort on the road, but the smaller wheels fold up much smaller making transporting much easier.
-This small size is very helpful when hopping on a bus or train, and especially when entering a restaurant or cafe.
+It was tough to choose from all the amazing brands, due to all of them having their own unique strengths.

-Before I discovered folding bicycles, I rode around on a twenty-four speed hybrid with 700c wheels.
-This was my regular commuter that I used to get to work, to the stores, and restaurants.
-It was a great bicycle because it had plenty of gears to tackle hills, wind, and give plenty of speed when going longer distances on flat terrain.
-The problem was that whenever I went places I had a tough time finding places to lock it, and when I did, they weren’t always Ideal.
-One time I went to Wegmans to pick up a pizza, and unfortunately all the bicycle racks were occupied.
-Eventually when I did find one, I had to remove my panniers, lights and others accessories in order to keep them from getting stolen while inside the store.
-Another time I was on Park Avenue having lunch with a friend, and I had to lock my bicycle to a street sign.
-Every few minutes I had to run over to let people know that my bicycle was locked to the street sign, in order to prevent them from opening up the doors and smashing it.
+Before I discovered Folding bicycles, I rode around on a twenty-four speed hybrid with 700c wheels.
+This was my Regular commuter used to get to work, to stores, and restaurants.
+It was a great bicycle with plenty of gears to tackle hills, wind, and plenty of speed for longer distances.
+The problem was that I always had a tough time finding a place to lock it.
+One time I went to Wegman’s to pick up a pizza, and unfortunately all the bicycle racks were taken.

 Meet the A-Bike